tradle/multi-hyperbee/README.md

 Previous version of the design followed multi-hyperdrive design closely.
 The difference wa that multi-hyperdrive does not apply updates to the primary, and instead it performs checks which file is fresher on the fly, in primary or in all the replicas, and then it reads that one (it also does a clever on the fly merging of directory listing requests).

-## Intergrating with Hyperdrive
+## Intergrating with Hyperdrive (planned)

-- file diff feed in CRDT format (each change could be quite big)
+- file diff feed in CRDT format (each change could be quite big, so may need a separate diff feed)
-- CRDT diff is applied to a local file (TBD: must apply to local hyperdrive but this creates a ping pong problem)
+- TBD: CRDT diff must apply to a local hyperdrive, but this creates a ping pong problem

 ## Use cases
 - Multi-device support.
 One or more devices are personal cloud peers.
 - Later we will consider a shared DB for a team

 ## Cost and future optimizations
 **Read performance**: equals normal hyperbee performance **Write performance**: quite expensive:
-- Diff coming from replica is written
+- Diff coming from replica is written to disk
 - Union range query across all diff replicas and primary diff to find diffs since a particualr HLC time
 - Reed matching version of the object in store
 - Merge in memory and Write new version to store